Save time and money with Loans Canada

 This loan option will require mortgage default insurance premiums in order to protect the lender from the added risk of supplying a larger loan amount relative to the value of the property.

 Fixed-rate mortgages – All mortgages come with a certain interest rate that is charged to borrowers.
-This rate is how lenders make a profit off the loans they provide.
+This rate is how lenders in Victoria and Canada, in general, make a profit off the loans they provide.
 With a fixed-rate mortgage, the interest rate remains the same throughout the term of the loan.
-Many borrowers like this arrangement because payments will remain the same every month, which provides more predictability and makes budgeting easier for them.
+Many borrowers in Victoria like this arrangement because payments will remain the same every month, which provides more predictability and makes budgeting easier for them.